Heyran Donboli

-Heyran Donboli (Note: Also spelled Hayran Dunbuli and Heyran Khanim.) was an Iranian female poet who composed works in Persian, as well as some in Azerbaijani Turkic.
+Heyran Donboli (Note: Also spelled Hayran Dunbuli and Heyran Khanim.) (حیران دنبلی) was an Iranian female poet who composed works in Persian, as well as some in Azerbaijani Turkic.
 Born between 1785–1790, she was a member of the Turkic-speaking Kurdish Donboli tribe in the Azerbaijan region.
 Her exact name and birthplace remain uncertain, with suggestions including Nakhchivan, Tabriz and Urmia.

 Following the Iranian cession of Nakhchivan to Russia in 1813, she and her family moved south of the Aras River, settling in the village of Khaneqah Sorkh.
 Heyran's poetry, characterized by its straightforward language and emotional expression of women's experiences, was a rarity in Qajar Iran, where literacy was low and women's public roles were limited in a male dominated society.
 She was a proponent of the Bazgasht-e adabi literary movement, advocating a return to classical Persian styles.

 Life

 Little is known about her life.
 She was born between 1785–1790, and was a member of the Turkic-speaking Kurdish Donboli tribe, which held administrative positions in the Azerbaijan region (Khoy, Tabriz and Salmas) in northwestern Iran.
 She was the daughter or sister of a certain Karim Khan Kangarlu Donboli.
 Her real name is uncertain; it may have been "Jeyran", which she may have changed due to it being too common in Azerbaijan.
 "Heyran" was a popular pen name in poetry; two male poets are also known to have used it, such as Gholamreza Yazdi.

 Heyran's birthplace is disputed, Nakhchivan, Tabriz and Urmia have all been suggested.
 She lived in Nakhchivan with her family and clan, but after Iran was forced to cede the territory to Russia in 1813, they moved to the south of the Aras River.
 It was there that Karim Khan met the Iranian crown prince Abbas Mirza, who gave him possession over the village of Khaneqah Sorkh near Urmia, where Heyran's family then settled.
 Despite being engaged, Heyran was not married, and her forced relocation from Nakhchivan caused her to be permanently apart from her partner.
 Heyran mentions the epidemic that hit Azerbaijan between 1828–1832, mourning the death of the affected Shia Muslims, including the youth.
 When Naser al-Din Mirza (the later Naser al-Din Shah Qajar), the son of Mohammad Shah Qajar and Malek Jahan Khanom, was born on 17 July 1831, Heyran composed a poem to congratulate Malek Jahan Khanom.

 It is uncertain when Heyran died.
 The Iranian intellectual Mohammad Ali Tarbiat wrote that he was told by Heyran's relatives that she died around the age of 80.
 According to the Iranian literary scholar Ruhangiz Karachi, Heyran's poetry suggests that she lived during the reign of three Qajar rulers of Iran, Fath-Ali Shah Qajar, Mohammad Shah Qajar and Naser al-Din Shah Qajar.